javalent/dice-roller/README.md

 See [Graphical Dice]() for more information.

+## `|form` and `|noform`

+These two flags can be used to control whether or not the dice formula is displayed along with the result when using a [dice roller](#dice-roller).

+This can be turned on or off globally by using [Display Formula With Results](#display-formula-with-results) in settings.

+## `|avg`

+Want the initial dice value to be the average instead of rolling it?

+Use the `|avg` flag at the end of a [dice roller](#dice-roller) formula, and the plugin will initialize the result using the average value of dice rolls.
+The tooltip will indicate that the result is an average and show the averages.

+Example: `dice: 2d6+3|avg` gives `10`as the result and displays `average: [3.5,3.5]+3` in the tooltip.

+Next rolls will not use the average anymore but normal random dice roll results.
+On the other hand, using Alt-click to reroll forces average to be (re)used.

+## `|none`

+Want no value being displayed before clicking on the reroll icon?

+Use the `|none` flag at the end of a [dice roller](#dice-roller) formula, and the plugin will initialize the result with an empty value.
+The tooltip will indicate that the result is none.

+Next rolls will display the normal result using random dice roll results.
+On the other hand, using Ctrl-click to reroll forces none to be (re)used.

+## `|text(my text)`

+Want to roll dice without displaying the result in your note?

+Use the `|text(my text)` flag at the end of a [dice roller](#dice-roller) formula, and the plugin will display your 'my text' and let you click on it to trigger a roll.

+The roll result is only visible in the tooltip.

+Example for a DnD saving throw, use: `dice: 1d20 + 2|nodice|text(Dexterity +2)`
+When hovering on top of `Dexterity +2`, you'll see a random saving throw result (click to reroll as usual).

 # The Dice View

 The plugin comes with a Dice View that can be added to the workspace.